Tecolutla: The municipality

 The municipality of Tecolutla is located in the north of Veracruz state in a region known as Totonacapan.
 Most of the municipality's borders are defined by the Tecolutla River and the Gulf of Mexico.
 The municipality contains 375 communities(inegi) and has a surface area of 471.31km2 and an average altitude of ten meters above sea level.
 It borders the municipalities of Papantla, Martínez de la Torre, and Gutiérrez Zamora with the Gulf of Mexico to the east.
 The climate is hot with average rainfall for Mexico with an average temperature of 23.6 °C. The area is suited to fast-growing trees with soft wood such as guarumbo, chancarro, jonote, guanacaxtle and sangrado.

 Much of the municipality is rural, with agriculture and livestock as the economic basis.
 Important crops grown here include corn, green chiles, beans, "platano roatan" (a species of banana), vanilla, sugar cane, tobacco, pineapple, oranges, limes, grapefruit, mandarin oranges and coconuts.
 Livestock raising includes dairy and beef cattle, pigs, sheep, fowl and bees.
 Second is fishing with only a fraction of the municipality's land developed.
 Fishing here is developed by way of cooperations, harvesting common bass (mojarra), crabs, shrimp, oyster, shad and sea bass.
 One native crop is the growing of vanilla beans.
 They have been grown here since far into pre-Hispanic times and they were sent to the Aztecs as tribute.
 Harvest time is November and December and one can see the beans drying in the sun.

 The developed areas, basically the town of Tecolutla, also rely on tourism, mostly in the way of hotels and other lodges as well as restaurants.

-The population of the municipality is 24, 258 with only 4,523 living in the town proper.
+The population of the municipality in 2020 was 24,551 with only 5,432 living in the city proper.
 There is still a definite Totonac presence here.
-About 6% of thepopulation speaks Totonac.
+About 6% of the population speaks Totonac.
 These people can be spotted by their distinctive dress.
 The men wear white, wide-leg trousers, gathered to a tight cuff above the ankle and a loose white shirt, gathered from a yoke, which sometimes has a small cape at the back.
 The women wear embroidered blouses and lacy skirts, both in white.
 Over the skirt, they wear a brightly colored half-apron.
 They also wear a brightly colored scarf similar to a quechquemitl.
 This is tied at the back of the neck, draped over the chest and then tucked into the apron.